Flat Ethernet Cable vs Round Cable, what's the Difference?

 Definition of Round Ethernet Cables

-The Round Cat6 Ethernet cable is formed by wrapping insulated copper wires in a circular configuration, along with multiple layers of fillers that provide complete shielding.
+The round Cat6 Ethernet cable is formed by wrapping insulated copper wires in a circular configuration, along with multiple layers of fillers that provide complete shielding.
 These fillers serve to reinforce the round shape of the cable while reducing the heat generated by friction within the Ethernet cable.

 These cables are widely used in data and telecom centers, as well as in residential and office environments where wired networks are required.
 They are particularly useful in scenarios such as running cables through walls or where extended cable lengths are required, as their shielding effectively protects against interference.